kikiutils/node-fs-extra/README.md

 ### Overloads types

-The overloaded types for these functions have been overridden.
+The overloads type of these functions have been broken or merged.

-Please note that the current type hints may not be entirely accurate.
-Corrections will be made in future updates.
+Please note that the current type hints may not be completely accurate.
+We will correct this in a future update.

 - fstat
 - fstatSync